Description

 Impact

-CoreDNS versions before 1.14.3 contain a false-accept bug in TSIG handling across gRPC, QUIC, DoH, and DoH3 transports.
-The server verifies the presence of a configured key name but never validates the HMAC, and for DoH/DoH3 it ignores TSIG records entirely.
-As a result, any request that includes a TSIG record is treated as authenticated, granting the attacker the ability to perform zone transfers (AXFR/IXFR), dynamic updates, or other privileged operations that would normally require a valid TSIG key.
-This flaw is a classic authentication bypass (CWE‑287).
+CoreDNS before version 1.14.3 has a false‑accept bug in TSIG handling across gRPC, QUIC, DoH, and DoH3.
+The server verifies the presence of a configured key name but never validates the HMAC, and for DoH/DoH3 it ignores TSIG records entirely, so any request with a TSIG record is treated as authenticated.
+This leads to an authentication bypass (CWE‑287) and also effectively grants unrestricted access to TSIG‑protected operations such as zone transfers and dynamic updates (CWE‑303).
+Attackers can perform unauthorized zone transfers, dynamic DNS updates, or other privileged operations that normally require a valid TSIG key.

 Affected Systems

-The vulnerable component is the CoreDNS DNS server provided by the coredns organization.
-All releases prior to 1.14.3 are affected.
-CoreDNS is widely deployed in Kubernetes and cloud-native environments as the default DNS server.
-The issue is resolved in release 1.14.3 and later.
+The vulnerable component is CoreDNS, released by the coredns organization.
+All builds prior to version 1.14.3 are affected.
+CoreDNS is widely used in Kubernetes and cloud‑native environments.
+The issue is fixed in release 1.14.3.

 Risk and Exploitability

 The CVSS score of 8.2 reflects significant remote impact.
-Although no EPSS value is available, the vulnerability is exploitable by any network adversary with reach to the affected ports; the attacker does not need to know a valid key for DoH or DoH3.
-The vulnerability is not listed in the CISA KEV catalog, but the lack of persistence does not diminish the risk to environments exposing TSIG-enabled transports.
+The EPSS score of 0.00066 indicates a very low but non-zero probability that an attacker will exploit this vulnerability, but it remains exploitable by any network adversary with reach to the affected ports; the attacker does not need to know a valid key for DoH or DoH3.
+The vulnerability is not listed in the CISA KEV catalog, but the lack of persistence does not diminish the risk to environments exposing TSIG‑enabled transports.
 The attack path involves sending a forged TSIG‑bearing packet to the server and receiving privileged actions such as unauthorized zone data or server state changes.

 Remediation